DanicaPriest/waterTracker/README.md

 # Improvements and Additions

-Add back-end element and database:
+Add back-end element and database:<br>
 To make the application not just a static site I would connect it to a database so user information could be stored and OAuth could be implimented allowing the user to log on and access their stored information.

 Check local water condition: